mayasharma2110/Name-the-element/README.md

 * The quiz page has multiple features:
   * Contains the image of the periodic table of elements from the home page, this gives users a reference when answering the questions.
+  * Shows the countdown for timed quizzes.
   * Shows the user what question they are on, how many they have completed and how many are left.
   * Shows the current question and its options, the order of questions is randomized.
   * Contains submit and next question buttons allowing the user to progress through the quiz questions (only one button is shown at a time).
   * After submitting an answer for each question the user is provided with feedback in text form.
+  * After submitting an answer if correct the selected/correct option is highlighted in green and if incorrect the selected option is highlighted in pink and the correct answer is highlighted in green.
   * After submitting an answer for each question the progress bar is updated showing the percentage of correct/incorrect answers so far.
   * Contains buttons allowing the user to restart the current quiz questions again or to the home page and reselect the options for their quiz.